 We had a successful groundbreaking event on May 24.
 Dirt is flying.
 The project could not have been possible without great collaboration and teamwork between current and former mayors and all City Council persons.

+Baseline Engineering has completed the master planning, design, engineering, funding, and construction documents for a 600-gallons-per-minute water treatment plant.
 Baseline Engineering is ready to break ground on a project the firm has been working on since 2007 to remove arsenic and uranium from Benkelman, Nebraska’s drinking water.
 The town has a population of about 1,000… Read more »

 We finally have the technology approved by the State and Funding Agency.
 We are now 30% complete with design of a 600 GPM Arsenic and Uranium Water Treatment Facility.
 This design is tricky because the raw water is high in Silica.
 After a long deliberation, we decided to not adjust the pH.
 We have an… Read more »